lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 .. image:: vlc-crop.png

 To have settings to change the colors showing in vlc use the :guilabel:`Colors` subtab.
+To entirely invert colors check the :guilabel:`Negative colors` checkbox.

 Customizing
 -----------